ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 #### DEM Name

 The **dem_name** parameter selects the DEM to use for RTC processing.
-By default, we use the [Copernicus Global 30-m DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, but allow users to select ASF's legacy DEMs (a combination of NED and SRTM) if desired.
+By default, we use the [Copernicus Global 30-m DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}.

-We recommend using the Copernicus DEM, which has more extensive and consistent coverage and more recent measurements.
-The main reason to select the legacy option is if a user already has a time series of products generated with the legacy DEM and wants to process new acquisitions using the same DEM.
-Refer to the [Digital Elevation Models](#digital-elevation-models "Jump to DEM section in document") section for more information.

 #### DEM Matching